 Amazon: "Love the colored air-quality indicator and the auto feature, so it kicks on when something is detected in the air, but is in standby the rest of the time (there are also several continuous settings).
 It's aesthetically pleasing as far as air purifiers go."

 The Blueair's filters aren't true HEPA-certified, but they are still effective.
 They work by giving particles an electric charge, which causes those particles to stick to filter fibers.
-In Wirecutter tests, the 211+ reduced particulates by more than 99% when operating on high.

 The Blue 211+ pre-filter comes in five different colors, from eye-popping yellow to low-key gray, so you can customize the look for your space.
 The machine also has a filter indicator light to let you know when it's time to replace your main filter.